Stewart/Gough

 Notice that all

-the vectors in the dynamic model are represented in the base frame except for
+the vectors in the kinematic model are represented in the base frame except for

 .